sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/intellectual-property-rights.md

 No such time limit applies to the creator’s ideal rights.
 Under these rights the creator has the right to be named when the work is used (the right of attribution) and the copyright holder has the right to object to misuse of the work.
 Misuse can include removing the work from its original context or [distorting its original meaning](/en/sources-and-referencing/how-to-cite/#meaning "Boolean operators").
 You should proceed cautiously and respect prevailing ethical practices within your field when incorporating other people’s works in your own.

 Intellectual property rights protect the formulation of a work.
 It does not protect the ideas, knowledge or methods.
 The protection of an idea or method as a solution of a technical problem goes through patenting.
 A patent gives the owner economic exclusive rights to own an invention for a limited period of time.
-See [The Norwegian Industrial Property Office](http://www.patentstyret.no/en/english/ "(nytt vindu)") for more information.
+See [The Norwegian Industrial Property Office](https://www.patentstyret.no/en/english/) for more information.

 Creators are responsible for ensuring that the contents of their work comply with [ethical guidelines](/en/sources-and-referencing/why-cite-sources/ethical-guidelines-for-academia/ "Ethical guidelines for academia"), unless there are specifically applicable guidelines that transfer this duty to others.
 In general the Copyright Act grants the creator of a work exclusive control, including the right to restrict access.
 Hence, the student or the researcher has the final responsibility to decide whether making their work freely available may conflict with patent considerations or further publication.
 In any event it is advisable to carefully consider the advice of supervisors and fellow researchers.
 Preferably, research papers should be written in a way that avoids having to restrict access to them.